markround/tiller/docs/quickstart.md

  * Continue with the [rest of the documentation](general/index.md)
  * See what [plugins](plugins/index.md) are available to help you generate your files
  * Or browse some of the [other resources](resources.md)
+ * Read the [docker-tiller](https://github.com/aananthraj/docker-tiller) to see how this can help you install and use tiller in your local.